 Undoubtedly influenced by the glamrock stylings of The Darkness, Brisbane-born, NYC-based band The Grates were a punch of indie-energy to the head.
 Lead by explosive and theatrical Patience Hodgson, the main stage was totally packed out to hear their frenetic alt-rock riffs.
 Note to self: must try glitter armbands to make gesticulating more glamorous.

 Worn out and happy, our last performance of QMF 2013 was from The Basics (noted for featuring Gotye aka Wally de Backer on drums).
 A terrific outfit in their own right and completely different from Gotye, The Basics sing songs of contemporary Australia, sweetened by harmonious vocals.
 A little bit pub-on-a-Sunday, a little bit Simon and Garfunkle too.

-After so much music, enjoying various delicious food trucks, meeting new people and sunning ourselves on banana lounges at Vanessa, it was time for team Ruby Slipper to leave sweet Queenscliff behind for another year.
+After so much music, enjoying various delicious food trucks, meeting new people and sunning ourselves on banana lounges at Vanessa, it was time for team Ruby Assembly to leave sweet Queenscliff behind for another year.
 We’ll see you again in 2015!